nokusukun/gravelbox/README.md

 * `network`: enable/disable network access (default: false)
 * `read_only`: enable disable writing to the filesystem (write access is required especially in compiled programs) (default: false)

+### What's the deal with `{path}`?
+Before the container is started, the binaries are saved in a unique folder specified in `gravelbox.mountdir` in `gravel.ini`.
+The folder name is random so gravelbox automatically replaces the instances of `{path}` prior to execution in `$.command` as well in the binaries using the `resolve` flag.

+`"command": ["sh", "{path}/exec.sh"]` is automatically resolved to `sh /mnt/12345ABCDE/exec.sh`.

 ### Executor
-Atoms now have a built in utility named `executor` this facilitates fine grained program execution within the atom.
+Atoms now have a built in utility named `executor` which facilitates fine grained program execution within the container.
 Executor works by following a `.execute` file.
 The working path is also changed to where the `.execute` file lives.

 Sample `.execute` file